Le lien vers cette page a été envoyé avec succès aux destinataires.

 Social housing

-You benefit from the lease transfer if the cohabitation was well known (continuous, stable and known relationships).
+You benefit from the lease transfer if the cohabitation was known (continuous, stable and known relationships).
+In particular, you must live more than 1 year with your partner.
 Proof of this cohabitation can be obtained by any means: attestation of relatives, invoices, joint life certificate, etc.

 Housing governed by the 1948 Act